We are now accepting 2019 Temple Grant proposals! Access the submission form via Burner Profiles.

 - Q. Would I be responsible for burning the Temple too?A. No, our Fire Art Safety Team (FAST) will lead the burning of the Temple.
 FAST is a team of fire safety personnel and industry professionals whose mission is to provide experienced support for fire artists and to ensure the safe use of fire in Black Rock City.

-- Q. What is the process for applying for a Temple grant?A. The online form to submit a Temple Proposal is now closed.
-The deadline was November 28, 2017 at 5:00pm Pacific Time.
-Proposals were submitted via Burner Profiles.
+- Q. What is the process for applying for a Temple grant?A. The online form to submit a Temple Proposal will open on September 25, 2018.
+The deadline will be November 27, 2018 at 5:00pm Pacific Time.
+Proposals will be submitted via Burner Profiles.

-- Q. Where can I find a full list of the questions on the proposal, to understand what’s required in the application?The 2018 Temple Proposal questions are available as a Google doc.
+- Q. Where can I find a full list of the questions on the proposal, to understand what’s required in the application?The 2018 Temple Proposal questions are available as a Google doc; we expect minimal changes for the 2019 grant cycle.
 We suggest that you construct your answers first in a word processing document, and then copy and paste into our questionnaire form before submitting your proposal.
 Please note that we cannot accept any grant applications in PDF format or as a Google doc; all proposals must be submitted via our online form.